Tapia singles in winning run in 11th, Rox beat D’backs 4-3

 IN GOOD STANDING

-When asked if Memorial Day provided a good gauge of where a team is in the standings, Rockies manager Bud Black cracked: “The standings always give you a pretty good read of where you are in the standings.”
+When asked if Memorial Day provided a good gauge of where a team is in the standings, Black cracked: “The standings always give you a pretty good read of where you are in the standings.”

 THIS & THAT